Learning Disability Practices for Assessment and Accommodation

 Students are encouraged to consult with their health care provider and/or health insurance company regarding possible coverage for an assessment and if there are qualified providers who can perform an assessment.

 Refer to local educational resources such as local community college or school district for additional referral services.
+See students with no prior learning disability assessments web page for further information.

 Assessment must be comprehensive and include an assessment from each of the following categories.
 The following list is based on the AHEAD guidelines and ETS policy and is provided as a helpful resource but is not intended to be definitive or exhaustive.